jpasikainen/ot-harjoitustyo/documentation/instructions.md

 # Instructions
 ## Startup
 Either generate jar or download a release and start the game.
+For more info, read [README.md](https://github.com/jpasikainen/ot-harjoitustyo/blob/master/README.md)

+Make sure the running directory contains *database/Database.db*.

 ## How to play
 1. Buy a plot by clicking one of the nine squares in the middle of the screen with text "Buy for $10"